Mohith-o07/Blog-project/README.md

 # Blog-project
 Hi there!
-This is a blog I created using Django, though this is a pretty basic and preliminary one.
+This is a blog I created using Django, although this is a pretty basic and preliminary one.
 To see what's cooking, make sure you got Django and python installed on your PC.
 Install any additional packages through pip command.
 Then:
 1) Open Command line (preferably Ubuntu) in your PC.
 2) Enter cd try_django/src